College of Arts and Science

 All application materials will be submitted through the MU online application system.
 Do not send application materials to the department.

-International students whose native language is not English are required to take the TOEFL exam.
+International students whose native language is not English are required to submit TOEFL or IELTS scores.

-Prospective students are strongly encouraged to make contact with the doctoral faculty with whom they wish to work before they apply.
+All prospective students are encouraged to make contact with the doctoral faculty member with whom they wish to work before they apply.

 Select candidates will be invited for an interview.
 Admission decisions will be made based on the interview and the applicant’s record.